Skip to content

 Info

-Note: Always use the above commands to fully stop and restart IIS to enable the tracer.
+Note: Always use the commands above to completely stop and restart IIS to enable the tracer.
 Avoid using the IIS Manager GUI application or iisreset.exe.

 Non-IIS Applications

-1. Set the following required environment variables for auto-detection to attach to your application:
+1. Set the following required environment variables for automatic instrumentation to attach to the application:

 CORECLR_ENABLE_PROFILING=1